guyfrd/matcher/README.md

 The keys are set in a text file in src/main/java/com/matcher/keys and include the 50 most common English first names.

 ### Case-sensistiv
-By default, matcher is case-sensitive, for ignoring the case, and use low-case only for search, set the filed CASE_SENSITIVE to *false*.
+By default, matcher is case-sensitive, for ignoring the case, set the filed CASE_SENSITIVE to *false*.
 ### aggregator
 aggregate all the matcher results, map them by the search-key and print the results.